haruehy/cancer-normal-evidence-triage/tables/README_repository_tables_status.md

-# Supplementary tables (S1-S14)
+# Repository tables (S1-S14)

-Every repository table referenced in the manuscript (Repository S1 Table - S14 Table) has an explicit, S-numbered deliverable in this folder.
+Every repository table referenced in the manuscript (Repository Tables S1–S14) has an explicit, S-numbered deliverable in this folder.
 Multi-file tables are provided both as a folder of CSVs and as a single consolidated `.xlsx` workbook for journal upload.
 This dual packaging (per-table CSV folder plus a consolidated `.xlsx`) is